APPLY TO MESSIAH

 3. The reproduction include a copyright notice or, if no copyright notice exists on the original item, an indication that the work may be protected by copyright.

-If you can obtain the disc from a distributor or publisher at a fair price then it should be purchased.
-If it is not possible to purchase the disc from a vendor at a fair price then, provided you meet the three requirements outlined in 17 U.S.C.
+If the part cannot be purchased from a vendor at a fair price then there is an exception for libraries and archives.
+Provided the libray or archives meets the three requirements outlined in 17 U.S.C.
 Sec.
-108(a), you may invoke section 108(c) and make a copy of the missing disc to replace the lost one.
+108(a), they may invoke section 108(c) and make a photocopy of the missing part to replace the lost part.

 The three requirements are that:

-1. The reproduction or is made "without any purpose of direct or indirect commercial advantage,"
+1. The reproduction is made "without any purpose of direct or indirect commercial advantage,"

 2. The library be either open to the public, or, at the least, available to those outside the library's community who are doing specialized research, and